ashtonw7/writing-with-no-purpose/posts/calendar.md

 – Yes, Caesar?

-– What’s the status of Rome these days?
+– How are the people feeling about Rome these days?

 – Why, people love Rome.